enkomio/ProgramUpdater/README.md

 ### Step 2 - Start the update server

-// TODO
+For this example we will create a sub-class of the **WebServer** framework class and we override the **Authenticate** method in order to verify the credentials that will be sent by the updater.

+Below you can find the relevant code that check if the credentials are correct:

+	var formParameters = Encoding.UTF8.GetString(ctx.request.rawForm).Split('&');
+	var username = String.Empty;
+	var password = String.Empty;

+	foreach(var parameter in formParameters)
+	{
+		var nameValue = parameter.Split('=');
+		if (nameValue[0].Equals("Username", StringComparison.OrdinalIgnoreCase))
+		{
+			username = nameValue[1];
+		}
+		else if (nameValue[0].Equals("Password", StringComparison.OrdinalIgnoreCase))
+		{
+			password = nameValue[1];
+		}
+	}

+	return
+		username.Equals(AuthenticatedWebServer.Username, StringComparison.Ordinal)
+		&& password.Equals(AuthenticatedWebServer.Password, StringComparison.Ordinal);

+<a href="https://github.com/enkomio/ProgramUpdater/blob/master/Src/Examples/Example3/AuthenticatedWebServer.cs#L37">Here</a> you can find the full source code of the **AuthenticatedWebServer** class.

 ### Step 3 - Implement the update client

 In this case the difference with the previous example is that we have to authenticate to the server.

-// TODO
+This is an easy step if we know the username and password.
+We just have to add these info to the update request.
+This is easily done with the following code:

+	// add username and password to the update request updater.AddParameter("username", AuthenticatedWebServer.Username);
+	updater.AddParameter("password", AuthenticatedWebServer.Password);

+The specified parameters will be added to the update request and will be used to verify the authentication.
+At his time it is possible to specify only POST parameters.

 # Security